onoja123/Onoja123/README.md

-I'm Okpe Onoja Godwin, a software developer with over 3 years of experience who strives to develop new products that make life easier and flexible.
+I'm Okpe Onoja Godwin, a software developer with years of experience who strives to develop new products that make life easier and flexible.
 I'm also a developer who builds clean, appealing, and functional interfaces ,databases, backend logic, APIs, and Servers..

 I work with NodeJS, Javascript, ReactJS, Typescript, Go, MongoDB, Docker, PostgreSQL, NestJS.

 ## ⚔️🛡Mission
 My goal is to become a well-known engineer on a global scale and, in the long run, a director of a premier FANNG company.
 In order to use technology to improve the world, I also want to educate more people about it.

-## 🌱 Projects:
-- Coming soon
 ## Get in touch
 - Twitter: https://twitter.com/okpe_onoja
 - Instagram: https://instagram.com/iam_the_code